DA0-DA0/docs/docs/quickstart/joining.md

 sidebar_position: 2
 ---

-# Joining a token based DAO
+# Joining a token-based DAO

 The DAO we previously created was not a token based DAO.
 While you're using DAO DAO you are likely to encounter DAOs that are token